rasikasrimal/Heartlytics/docs/database.md

 User interface theme preferences are stored in client-side cookies and `localStorage`; no database tables persist this information.
-The recent switch to a pure-black/ash dark theme likewise requires no schema changes.
+The recent switch to a GitHub-style dark theme likewise requires no schema changes.
 Cleaning-log normalization and the auth-page theme toggle are handled in application logic and likewise require no schema changes.
 The new simulations auto-update loader and timestamped status also run